Mohammed-Alsheakh/CAD_Projects/README.md

 ##  4. Shock Absorber and Spring Testing System

-The location where the shock absorbers will be placed with 5 asynchronous motors
+The location where the shock absorbers will be placed with 5 asynchronous motors.
----